 We offer culturally diverse school wide activities to support and encourage parent involvement.
 Furthermore, our school provides families with bilingual communication both written and verbal.
 Academic materials are used to support cultural differences in the classroom.
-Our Parent Resource Room offers parents the opportunity to come work with their child as well as check out materials to use in the home environment.
-Teachers communicate continually with parents through agendas, faceto-face conferences, phone calls and emails.
-Another tool used by teachers to build relationships is to send out post cards that offer positive reinforcement for social and academic achievements.
+Our Parent Resource Room offers parents the opportunity to come work with their child as well as check out materials to use in the home environment as well as provide afterschool homework help.
+Teachers communicate continually with parents through agendas, face-to-face conferences, phone calls, and emails.
+Another tool used by teachers to build relationships, is to send out post cards that offer positive reinforcement for social and academic achievements.